 - They contain potassium which is one of the important electrolytes that regulate heartbeat and nerve signals.
 Potassium relaxes muscle contractions, reduces swelling and protects and controls the activity of the kidneys.
 In other words, sweet potatoes are crucial to all Crossfitters or competitive athletes.

 - They contain iron.
 Did you know that iron produces white blood cells, supports proper immune functioning, metabolizes protein and fights stress?
 Me neither.
-Knowing that iron provides energy as well this is all I need to know to eat more sweet potatoes.
+Knowing that iron provides energy as well as this is all we need to know to eat more sweet potatoes.

-I am too hungry to type anymore and I have all the ingredients I need for these hasselback sweet potatoes in the kitchen.
-Time to whip them up and then find my next recipe from The Performance Paleo Cookbook to enjoy.
+Now, we're too hungry to type anymore and we have all the ingredients we need for these Hasselback sweet potatoes in the kitchen.
+Time to whip them up and then find the next recipe from The Performance Paleo Cookbook to enjoy.

 Hasselback Sweet Potatoes with Compound Herb Ghee